LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 }
 ```

-As we might have multiple `cores,` we need to multiply by PercpuUsage and then convert to a percentage by multiplying by 100.0.
+As we might have multiple `cores`, we need to multiply by PercpuUsage and then convert to a percentage by multiplying by 100.0.

 On the backend, how is this cpu data being interpreted?
 The docker uses `cgroups` (`control groups`) to control process resources.
 It controls `CPU, memory, diskIO, network., for process groups.